 People who haven’t faced platters of food they can’t eat, won’t fully relate to this post.
-I know this, because while my family and friends have been enormously supportive of my predicament, I have seen the empathy, sympathy and vacant looks when noting I still continue to work with food and partake in food-centered festivities.
+I know this because while my family and friends have been enormously supportive of my predicament, I have felt the empathy and sympathy, and seen the vacant looks when noting I still continue to work with food and partake in food-centered festivities.
 This is for those like me who cannot eat as they wish, but embrace this challenge.
 We are unafraid of being afraid and have an enormous ability to take risks.
 We understand small successes, even if they aren’t our own.
 We are the ones for whom “Dirty dishes are a sign you are blessed” takes on new meaning.